Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Experimental Evaluation

-\paragraph{Setting parameters $r$, $l$, and $k$:} A direct comparison of $k$-Motiflets to the other methods is impossible as we use a different approach to the MD problem: Competitors rely on the motif length $l$ and radius $r$ as input parameters, whereas $k$-Motiflets require the length $l$ and the number $k$ of motif occurrences.
-Regarding $l$, we used the known value if a value was known (see Table~\ref{tab:use-cases}) and otherwise learn $l$ as described in Section~\ref{sec:window_size_selection}.
+\emph{Setting parameters $r$, $l$, and $k$:} A direct comparison of $k$-Motiflets to competitors is impossible, due to different parameterizations: Competitors require motif length $l$ and radius $r$, whereas $k$-Motiflets require length $l$ and the number $k$ of motif occurrences.
+Regarding $l$, we used the known value, if a value was known (see Table~\ref{tab:use-cases}), and otherwise learn $l$ as described in Section~\ref{sec:window_size_selection}.
 In any case, the value of $l$ was the same for all methods in all experiments.
-In contrast, the method for setting $k$ / $r$ are necessarily different in the different evaluations and are thus described individually in the respective sections.
+In contrast, the method for setting $k$ / $r$ are necessarily different each evaluation.

-\paragraph{Hardware:} All scalability experiments were carried out on a single server running LINUX with 2xIntel Xeon E5-2630v3 and 64GB RAM, using python version 3.8.3.

-\paragraph{Reproducibility:} To ensure reproducible results and to foster follow-up work, we provide the k-Motiflets source code, Jupyter-Notebooks, visualizations of the datasets, additional analysis, and the raw measurement sheets on our website~\cite{MotifletWebPage}.
+\emph{Hardware:} All scalability experiments ran on a server running LINUX with 2xIntel Xeon E5-2630v3 and 64GB RAM, using python version 3.8.3. \emph{Reproducibility:} To ensure reproducible results we provide source codes and results on our website~\cite{MotifletWebPage}.